-Howson is all too familiar with the world of fearful shadows he depicts in his paintings and drawings, and often includes self-portraits.
+Howson is all too familiar with the harshly-lit, rough-and-tumble world he depicts in his paintings and drawings, and often includes self-portraits.
 A victim of bullying in school and in the army, he drifted in and out of art courses, spending daytime hours body-building in the gym, working nights as a bar-room bouncer.
 His studies of exaggeratedly-muscled, lowlife figures and his apocalyptic cityscapes eventually attracted the attention of art critics and buyers.
 Just when Howson was achieving fame and wealth as one of the “New Glasgow Boys,” a loose grouping of Scottish post-modernist, figurative artists, his personal life went on the skids.
 A traumatic stint as an official war artist in Bosnia, combined with drug and alcohol abuse, brought on what Howson described as a “sickness of the soul.”

-Howson was following the twelve-step recovery plan of Alcoholics Anonymous, when he experienced a religious conversion, a life-changing event he commemorated, later, in a series of works called The Third Step, depicting the moment in the AA program when addicts come to recognize their need for the help of a Higher Power.
+The anguished artist was following the twelve-step recovery plan of Alcoholics Anonymous, when he experienced a religious conversion, a life-changing event he commemorated, later, in a series of works called The Third Step, depicting the moment in the AA program when addicts come to recognize their need for the help of a Higher Power.
 His change of heart brought him decidedly mixed reviews in secular art circles.
 As Howson told the Sunday Times: “It is ironic that people are more comfortable with me discussing the alcoholism and drug abuse that ruined my marriage, made my daughter’s life a living hell, and threatened to destroy my career as an artist than they are hearing about my Christian faith.”
 (Howson’s daughter, Lucy, who suffers from Aspergers Syndrome, is a frequent subject in his art.)